Dublin and Monaghan bombings: Dublin

 At about 17:30 on Friday 17 May 1974, without warning, three car bombs exploded in Dublin city centre at Parnell Street, Talbot Street and South Leinster Street during rush hour.
 The streets all ran east-west from busy thoroughfares to railway stations.
 There was a bus strike in Dublin at the time, which meant there were more people on the streets than usual.
 According to one of the Irish Army's top bomb disposal officers, Commandant Patrick Trears, the bombs were constructed so well that 100% of each bomb exploded upon detonation.

-Twenty-three people died in these explosions and three others died from their injuries over the following few days and weeks.
+27 people died in the explosions in Dublin.
 Many of the dead were young women originally from rural towns employed in the civil service.
 An entire family (parents and their two children) from central Dublin was killed.
 Two of the victims were foreign: Antonio Magliocco, an Italian man, and Simone Chetrit, a French Jewish woman whose family had survived the Holocaust.